-If is often said that travelling changes one.
+If is often said that traveling changes one.
 The new roads, the new people, the new experiences: all of which have a profound impact on our otherwise ordinary lives.
-However, with the increasing corporatisation and improved facilities which make you feel at home, travelling is losing its genuineness with more and more travellers feeling like an outsider, instead of really experiencing the place.
+However, with the increasing corporatization and improved facilities which make you feel at home, traveling is losing its genuineness with more and more travelers feeling like an outsider, instead of really experiencing the place.

-There are also psychological and health related reasons which makes voluntourism a splendid option for you.
-A research done by Corporation of National and Community Service titled ‘The Health benefits of Volunteering’ showed that there is a positive relationship between health and volunteering.
+There are also psychological and health-related reasons which make voluntourism a splendid option for you.
+A research was done by the Corporation of National and Community Service titled ‘The Health benefits of Volunteering’ showed that there is a positive relationship between health and volunteering.
 In fact, people who volunteer tend to have greater longevity and lower levels of depression.

 Since voluntourists work in a group setting, it also provides a unique opportunity to interact and work with a team, thereby improving one’s understanding of team dynamics and ability to adapt, lead or communicate in a social setting.

 In essence, voluntourism is an opportunity for voluntary service in a destination while inculcating the traditional elements of travel and tourism such as art and architecture, geography, culture, and history of the destination in ourselves to provide an enriching and engaging experience.

 What do you need to be careful of?